 The Number of Large Commitments for Electric School Buses Is Growing

-Most of the 895 U.S. school districts or private fleet operators with electric school buses — around three-quarters — have committed to more than one bus.
-One-third of all entities with electric school buses have committed to five or more and 157 (18%) have committed to 10 or more, compared to just 13 school districts in August 2021.
-All 50 states, plus Washington, D.C., Guam, Puerto Rico, the U.S. Virgin Islands and two tribal schools have at least two electric school bus commitments.
-Nine districts currently have a school bus fleet that is at least half electric and 70 districts have electric school bus commitments that amount to 50% or more of their current fleet size.
+Most of the 914 U.S. school districts or private fleet operators with electric school buses — around 71% — have committed to more than one bus.
+One-third of all entities with electric school buses have committed to five or more and 162 (18%) have committed to 10 or more, compared to 60 school districts just one year ago.
+Forty-nine states, plus Washington, D.C., Guam, Puerto Rico, the U.S. Virgin Islands and three tribal nations have at least two electric school bus commitments.
+Seventy-two districts have electric school bus commitments that amount to 50% or more of their current fleet size and 14 districts currently have a school bus fleet that is at least half electric.
 These numbers suggest growing trust in electric school bus technology and market conditions, as well as wider funding availability.

 Top 5 School Districts by Number of Electric School Buses Committed*